rickyG08/wake-up/docs/index.md

 ## Summary

-"WakeUp" helps the user function better after very little sleep.
-Helping to focus and be productive for work, school or other important things you have going on.
-This app helps you get through the day to make sure you are productive and ready to go.
-Users can select differnet tasks, activites and options that can be personalized to ensure an optimal experience.
+"Wake the F up!!" helps the user function better after very little sleep.
+Helping you to focus and be productive for work, school or other important things you have going on.
+This app helps you get through the day to make sure you are productive and ready to go for anything you have going on.
+Throughout the day it can notify you with a little motivation to give you that extra push.
+When using the app users can select different tasks, activites and options that can be  personalized to ensure the best type of help to get you through the day.

-When using WakeUp, users are able to
+* Select different activites that will notify the user wake up such as

+	* Stretching

+	* Deep breathing

+	* Going on walks

+* Add tasks that you need to accomplish during the day.

 ## Intended users